JMAR-DNY/Reference_Python/README.md

-# Reference_Python
+# GeneralPython
-Contains tutorial code and reference examples
+Snippets of tutorial Python